 Dandelions Are Life

 I can’t help but think that dandelions are life.
-How often have we worked so hard to appear perfect on our Better Homes & Gardens outside only to have one of our deeply rooted dandelion traits pop up overnight?
-Sometimes, even worse than dandelion traits, we have methodically, obsessively curated the perfect life – the right neighborhood, schools for the kids, church, social groups, profession, and vehicle only to start discovering dandelion incursions all over our previously perfect life.
+How often have we worked relentlessly to appear perfect on our Better Homes & Gardens outside only to have one of our deeply rooted dandelion traits pop up overnight?
+Even worse than dandelion traits, sometimes we have methodically, obsessively curated the perfect life: the right neighborhood, the best schools for the kids, church, social groups, profession, and vehicle only to start discovering dandelion incursions all over our previously pristine world.
 These dandelion infections are enough to make a girl sick!
-They are frustrating, annoying, disruptive and persistent.
+They are frustrating, annoying, disruptive, and persistent.

 As quickly as the thoughts flashed through my mind, I was suddenly enveloped by the welcome flush of a smile accompanied by a sweet memory.
 As a little girl, I would search for dandelions.
 They were, after all, the most abundant flowers in the neighborhood and fair game for picking in our apartment complex.
-Noone had spent hours toiling over their growth, and if I plucked a bucketful, mom would be thrilled with the bouquet and put it in a place of honor on our tiny kitchen table.
+No one had spent hours toiling over their growth, and if I plucked a bucketful, mom would be thrilled with the bouquet and put it in a place of honor on our tiny kitchen table.
 My own little girl had already brought me five or six dozen bouquets since spring had sprung.
-Each lovingly arranged bundle with bright yellow dandelions, delicate pink ladies fingers, tiny purple, and white wild pansies, periwinkle speedwell, purple deadnettle, and a few long talks of shepherd’s purse thrown in like baby’s breath.
+Each lovingly arranged bundle with bright yellow dandelions, delicate pink lady’s fingers, tiny purple, and white wild pansies, periwinkle speedwell, purple deadnettle, and a few long talks of shepherds purse thrown in like baby’s breath.

-Maybe I was looking at dandelion’s all wrong.
+Maybe I was looking at dandelions all wrong.